Moose Jaw Maroons

 The Moose Jaw Maroons were a minor-league ice hockey team in the Prairie Hockey League.
-Based in Moose Jaw, Saskatchewan, Canada, they existed from 1926–28.
+Based in Moose Jaw, Saskatchewan, Canada, they existed from 1926 to 1928.
 In 1926–27, the team was known as the Moose Jaw Warriors before changing its name to the Maroons.

 Moose Jaw had previously spent half a season as a member of the PrHL's predecessor, the Western Canada Hockey League in 1922 after the Saskatoon Sheiks moved mid-season to the southern Saskatchewan city.
 The Sheiks would return to Saskatoon for the next season.

 The Maroons were disbanded when the PrHL ceased operations after the 1927–28 season.